aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/exportlistlabels/_index.md

 public class ExportListLabels
 ```

-A utility class providing constants.
 Specifies how list labels are exported to HTML, MHTML and EPUB.
 ## Fields

 | Field | Description |